-This project is a collaboration between 1) researchers at MILA, the Quebec Artificial Intelligence Institute, headed by Yoshua Bengio, 2) researchers at FHI, the Future of Humanity Institute, headed by Nick Bostrom, and 3) Jonathan Simon, a philosopher of mind at the University of Montréal.
+This project is a collaboration between 1) researchers at MILA, the Quebec Artificial Intelligence Institute, headed by Yoshua Bengio, 2) researchers at FHI, the Future of Humanity Institute at the University of Oxford and 3) Jonathan Simon, a philosopher of mind at the University of Montréal.

 We ask what it would take for machines to be conscious and why it might matter if they are.
 The goal of artificial general intelligence may seem to always recede to the horizon, but in the animal kingdom, anyway, consciousness may come well before general intelligence.
 Some suggest that fish or even bees are conscious (e.g., here).
 Thus, artificial consciousness is a concern for the very near future, even if artificial general intelligence is further down the road.